Jackson-Scott7/command-line-trivia-game/README.md

 1.  **Start the Server**:

-    -   Run the `server.py` script to start the server:
+    -   Run the `Server.py` script to start the server:

-        `python server.py`
+        `python3 Server.py -p PORT`

     -   The server will listen for incoming client connections and manage the trivia questions and game state.
 2.  **Connect Clients**:

-    -   Run the `client.py` script on different machines or multiple terminals to connect clients to the server:
+    -   Run the `Client.py` script on different machines or multiple terminals to connect clients to the server:

-        `python client.py`
+        `python3 Client.py -i SERVER_IP/DNS -p PORT`

     -   Each client will be prompted to enter a unique username to join the game.
     -   Multiple clients (players) can join before starting the game.